 Crossbar Stabilizers

 A crossbar connects the two legs of your desk, preventing side-to-side sway.
-This is the most effective hardware upgrade for lateral wobble.
+It’s the single most effective hardware upgrade for lateral wobble — and the most overlooked solution.

 - Adjustable length: 36” – 61.6”